The Polar Race 2009 “Probably the world’s toughest race”

-There I was, at the ripe old age of 61 yrs, with 28 yrs of sobriety behind me, standing shoulder to shoulder with my teammate, James Trotman 34 yrs; ready and willing to race, against four determined teams of three extreme adventurers; in probably the World’s Toughest Race – The Polar Race.
+There I was, at the ripe old age of 61 yrs, and 28 yrs of sobriety behind me, standing shoulder to shoulder with my teammate, James Trotman 34 yrs; ready and willing to race, our team of two against four determined teams of three, all of them polar adventurers, in the world’s toughest race.

 Insanity?
 No, I’ve learned that insanity involves doing the same thing twice and expecting a different result.
 Having never attempted to race across the most desolate terrain in the world before, I had no idea what to expect.